Chau Cham-son

-Chau Cham-son, OBE, CStJ, JP (周湛燊 (Zau^{1} Zaam^{1}-san^{1}); 23 August 1932 – 9 October 2023) was a Hong Kong town planner and civil servant who was the Chief Commissioner of the Scout Association of Hong Kong from 1985 to 1996.
+Chau Cham-son, OBE, CStJ, JP (周湛燊 (Zau^{1} Zaam^{1}-san^{1}); 23 August 1932 – 9 October 2023) was the former Director (General) of Buildings and Lands at the then-Department of Buildings and Lands (current the Planning Department and Building Department) at the Hong Kong Government.

+He was also the Chief Commissioner of the Scout Association of Hong Kong from 1985 to 1996.
 He was the son of Sir Tsun-nin Chau.

 Education

 Chau attended Wah Yan College, an eminent Roman Catholic Jesuit secondary school for boys in Hong Kong, and later graduated from the University of Hong Kong with a degree in Architecture.
 He qualified as a Registered Architect.
 He also undertook further post-graduate studies at the University of Liverpool and the University of Melbourne and qualified as a registered town planner.